benmomo/eiffel-ontology-doc/docs/user_guide.md

 The front-end is in charge of providing access to the **different actors** interacting with this subsystem:

 - **Machines or software agents** might directly retrieve the different ontologies provided (EIFF-O, EO taxonomy, ECV taxonomy and SDG taxonomy)
 - **Users** might employ the Access UI to perform a basic usage of all functionalities of the EIFF-O module as an independent block.
-This is probably not relevant in the whole EIFFEL architecture, as the Visualization Engine is supposed to be the main user’s entry point; however, it makes sense for basic checks.
+This is probably not relevant in the whole EIFFEL architecture, as the Visualization Engine is supposed to be the main user's entry point; however, it makes sense for basic checks.
 - The **proxy module** is mainly responsible to provide access to backend services for external modules and actors.
 It might incorporate also some basic security mechanisms (e.g., authentication), but it can be omitted if the security is handled as a cross-layer within the overall EIFFEL architecture.